tomascherian/tp/docs/UserGuide.md

 Format: `list`

-### Adding a contact : `add contact`
+### Adding a contact : `addc`

 Adds the specified contact to the contact list.

-Format: `add contact n/NAME e/EMAIL [p/PHONE_NUMBER] [th/TELEGRAM_HANDLE] [t/TAGS]...`
+Format: `addc n/NAME e/EMAIL p/PHONE_NUMBER th/TELEGRAM_HANDLE [t/TAGS]...`

-* Adds a person into the contact list with given email
+* Adds a person into the contact list with given email, phone number, telegram handle.
-* Optionally phone number, telegram handle and tags can also be specified
+* Optionally Tags can also be specified

 Examples:
-* `add contact n/Alice Lee e/alice.lee@u.nus.edu t/database expert t/CS2103 teammate` adds the contact Alice Lee with the given email and tags
+* `addc n/Alice Lee e/alice.lee@u.nus.edu p/786454454 th/theor9 t/database expert t/CS2103 teammate` adds the contact Alice Lee with the given email, phone, telegram and tags
-* `add contact n/Bob Tan p/91234567` gives an error message as e/EMAIL is not optional
+* `addc n/Bob Tan p/91234567` gives an error message as e/EMAIL and th/TELEGRAM is not optional

-### Deleting a contact : `delete contact`
+### Deleting a contact : `deletec`

 Removes the specified person from the contact list

-Format: `delete contact CONTACT_INDEX`
+Format: `deletec CONTACT_INDEX`

 * Deletes the person at the specified CONTACT_INDEX
 * The index refers to the index number shown in the displayed contact list
 * The index must be a positive integer 1, 2, 3, …​

 Examples:
-*`delete contact 2` deletes the 2nd person in the address book *`delete contact 0` returns an error for invalid input
+*`deletec 2` deletes the 2nd person in the address book *`deletec 0` returns an error for invalid input

 ### Clearing all entries : `clear`